aleaxit/gmpy/docs/_build/html/_sources/mpz.txt

 **is_prime(...)**
     is_prime(x[, n=25]) returns True if *x* is **probably** prime.
 False is returned if *x* is definately composite. *x* is checked for small divisors and up to *n* Miller-Rabin tests are performed.
-The actual checks performed may vary based on version of GMP or MPIR used.
+The actual tests performed may vary based on version of GMP or MPIR used.

 **is_square(...)**